pytest-dev/pytest/doc/en/reference/customize.rst

   ``setup.cfg`` in each of the specified ``args`` and upwards.
 If one is matched, it becomes the ``configfile`` and its directory becomes the ``rootdir``.

-- If no ``configfile`` was found, use the already determined common ancestor as root directory.
+- If no ``configfile`` was found and no configuration argument is passed, use the already determined common ancestor as root directory.
 This allows the use of pytest in structures that are not part of a package and don't have any particular configuration file.

+- If no ``configfile`` was found and configuration argument is passed, use the configuration argument directory as root directory.

 If no ``args`` are given, pytest collects test below the current working directory and also starts determining the ``rootdir`` from there.